Juice jacking: Public warnings and popular culture

 In November 2019, the Los Angeles Deputy District Attorney issued a public service announcement warning about the risks of juice jacking during the upcoming holiday travel season.
 This PSA came under scrutiny due to the fact that no public cases have come to light related to malicious charging kiosks found in public or any criminal cases being tried under the Los Angeles District Attorney's purview at the time of the PSA.

+On April 6, 2023, the FBI Denver X.com account published a warning that "bad actors have figured out ways to use public USB ports ..." as if the attack vector were novel.
+At nearly the same time, the FCC updated a warning published in 2019 about multiple hacking attempts without citations.
+"In some cases, criminals may have intentionally left cables plugged in at charging stations."
+This update, along with tweets on April 11 gave credence to social media posts and internet news articles that spread the information as fact.
+There were no actual instances cited of this threat being used in the wild.
+The original FBI tweet was not based on specific intelligence.

+A 2023 Ars Technica investigation concluded there were "no documented cases" of public charging-station juice jacking on modern iOS or Android devices and that federal advisories had recycled one another without new evidence.
+Apple told the outlet it was unaware of any such attacks in the wild.
+The piece attributed persistent warnings to a media-agency feedback loop and noted that iOS/Android permission prompts at the time substantially limited indiscriminate attacks.
+Researchers quoted characterized juice jacking as plausible mainly for highly targeted scenarios.

 Mitigation

+Since 2013, both iOS and Android devices have received software updates to mitigate the threat.

 Apple's iOS has taken multiple security measures to reduce the attack surface over USB including no longer allowing the device to automatically mount as a hard drive when plugged in over USB, as well as release security patches for vulnerabilities such as those exploited by Mactans.

 Android devices commonly prompt the user before allowing the device to be mounted as a hard drive when plugged in over USB.
-Since release 4.2.2, Android has implemented a whitelist verification step to prevent attackers from accessing the Android Debug Bridge without authorization.
+In Android Jelly Bean released in 2012, Android implemented a whitelist verification step to prevent attackers from accessing the Android Debug Bridge without authorization.
+Android 16 introduced Advanced Protection mode, which prevents use of the USB port for data transfer when the device is locked.

+Mitigation by hardware

-Juice jacking is not possible if a device is charged via a trusted AC adapter, battery backup device, or by utilizing a USB cable with only power wires and no data wires present.
-Similarly, a USB data blocker (sometimes referred to as a USB Condom) can be connected between a device and charging port to disallow a data connection.
+Juice jacking is not possible if a device is charged via a trusted AC adapter or battery backup device, or if using a USB cable with only power wires.
+For USB cables with data wires, a USB data blocker (sometimes called a USB condom) can be connected between device and charging port to disallow a data connection.